Myndex/SAPC-APCA/documentation/WhyAPCA.md

 ## The Solution: APCA
 The Accessible Perceptual Contrast Algorithm (APCA) is a new method for calculating and predicting readability contrast.
 APCA is a part of the larger S-Luv Accessible Readability Color Appearance Model known as SARCAM (formerly SAPC).
 These models are specifically related to color appearance on self-illuminated RGB computer displays & devices, and also for modeling accessible user needs, with a focus on readability.

-### Lightness contrast
+### Lightness contrast (L<sup>c</sup>)
-The APCA generates a contrast value based on a color pair, and this value is perceptually based: that is, regardless of how light or dark the colors are, a contrast value of Lc&nbsp;60 represents the same _perceived_ readability contrast.
+The APCA generates a contrast value based on a color pair, and this value is perceptually based: that is, regardless of how light or dark the colors are, a contrast value of L<sup>c</sup>&nbsp;60 represents the same _perceived_ readability contrast.
 This is absolutely not the case with WCAG&nbsp;2.x, which far overstates contrast for dark colors to the point that 4.5:1 can be functionally unreadable when a color is near black.
 As a result, WCAG&nbsp;2.x contrast cannot be used for guidance designing "dark mode".

 The APCA contrast value is perceptually uniform, and pivots near the point where the CS curve flattens due to contrast constancy.
 Halving or doubling the APCA value relates to a halving or doubling of the perceived contrast.
 There is a subtle weighting for higher contrasts to smaller, thinner fonts.

 ### Different Uses, Different Contrasts
-The APCA has a set of levels related to use cases — for instance, Lc&nbsp;90 is _preferred_ and Lc&nbsp;75 is the _minimum_ for body text.
+The APCA has a set of levels related to use cases — for instance, L<sup>c</sup>&nbsp;90 is _preferred_ and L<sup>c</sup>&nbsp;75 is the _minimum_ for body text.
 This makes for an easy way to use ACPA, very similar to 1.4.3 in terms of ease of use.

-The APCA also has an **optional** lookup table to associate font size and weight to the readability contrast (Lc&nbsp;value).
+The APCA also has an **optional** lookup table to associate font size and weight to the readability contrast (L<sup>c</sup>&nbsp;value).
 The lookup tables allow for even greater accuracy and therefore greater flexibility in design.

 ### Failing Pass/Fail
 A key takeaway is that a strict pass/fail with a blanket contrast ratio is not instructive as a guideline, and does not necessarily solve a given user need.
 In fact, user needs when it comes to contrast are conflicting—what is good for one can be harmful to another.
 This is even true of font size.